morrownr/7612u/Bridged_Wireless_Access_Point-Ubuntu-1.md

 ieee80211n=1
 wmm_enabled=1
 #
-# Note: Capabilities can vary even between adapters with the same chipset
+# Note: Capabilities can vary even between adapters with the same chipset.
+#
+# Note: Only one ht_capab= line and one vht_capab= should be active.
+The
+# contends of these lines is determined by the capabilities of your adapter.
 #
 # rtl8812au - rtl8811au -  rtl8812bu - rtl8811cu - rtl8814au
 # band 1 - 2g - 20 MHz channel width